Boundary condition and reflection anomaly in $2+1$ dimensions: Introduction

-The relation between a bulk SPT phase and a surface anomalous theory leads another characteristic of anomalies, non-edgeablity\cite{Vishwanath2013,Han2017,Li2022}, which means the absence of boundary conditions preserving the corresponding symmetry.
-In $1+1$ dimensions, the existence of boundary conditions preserving non-anomalous symmetries and the absence of boundary conditions preserving anomalous symmetries were confirmed for perturbative anomalies\cite{Jensen2018} and some discrete symmetries including time-reversal in some specific CFTs\cite{Han2017,Smith2020,Li2022}.
-Such studies in $1+1$d CFTs are possible because the language of boundary conformal field theory (BCFT) gives a description of all possible boundary conditions.
-There are non-trivial boundary conditions that can only be described using the language of BCFT and not be written as a linear equation of the fields at the boundary.
+The relation between a bulk SPT phase and a surface anomalous theory leads to another characteristic of anomalies, non-edgeablity\cite{Vishwanath2013,Han2017,Li2022}, which means the absence of boundary conditions preserving the corresponding symmetry.
+In $1+1$ dimensions, the existence of boundary conditions preserving non-anomalous symmetries and the absence of boundary conditions preserving anomalous symmetries were confirmed for perturbative anomalies\cite{Jensen2018} and certain discrete symmetries, including time-reversal, in specific CFTs\cite{Han2017,Smith2020,Li2022}.
+Such studies in $1+1$d CFTs are possible because the language of boundary conformal field theory (BCFT) describes all possible boundary conditions.
+There are non-trivial boundary conditions that can only be described using the language of BCFT and cannot be expressed as a linear equation of the fields at the boundary.
 For example, the chiral fermion parity in the massless free Majorana fermion theory whose flavor number is a multiple of eight is only preserved by boundary conditions of this kind\cite{Han2017,Smith2020}.
-However, anomalous theories on a manifold with boundary in higher dimensions have not been studied sufficiently to our knowledge.
+However, our current understanding of anomalous theories on a manifold with a boundary in higher dimensions remains limited.

-In this paper, we examine the possibility of imposing a boundary condition preserving several symmetries including the reflection in $2+1$ dimensions in order to check the equivalence of the non-edgedaility and the anomaly.
+In this paper, we examine the possibility of imposing a boundary condition preserving several symmetries including the reflection in $2+1$ dimensions to check the equivalence of the non-edgeability and the anomaly.

 In Sec.~\ref{general}, we confirm that simple linear boundary conditions do not preserve the anomalous symmetries listed in Tab.~\ref{tab_anm}.
-We also show that several symmetries without anomalies can be preserved by the linear boundary conditions, but the reflection symmetry cannot even when it is non-anomalous.
+We also show that several symmetries without anomalies can be preserved by linear boundary conditions, but the reflection symmetry cannot be, even when it is non-anomalous.